-Each Transaction and this GTC shall (a) be governed by, interpreted and construed in accordance with the laws of England, and each party hereby agrees to submit to the non-exclusive jurisdiction of the High Court of Justice, England and waives any claim that any proceedings brought in such courts have been brought in an inconvenient forum; (b) be binding upon and inure for the benefit of the parties and their respective successors and permitted assigns; however, neither party shall have the power to assign or otherwise transfer all or any of its rights or obligations under a Transaction without the prior written consent of the other party, which consent shall not be unreasonably withheld or delayed, and any purported assignment or transfer in violation of this provision shall be void and of no force and effect; and (c) contain, along with the ETA and any other applicable terms contained on this website, the entire agreement between the parties and supersede all prior oral or written communications or agreements relating to the subject matter.
+Each Transaction and this GTC shall be binding upon and inure for the benefit of the parties and their respective successors and permitted assigns; however, neither party shall have the power to assign or otherwise transfer all or any of its rights or obligations under a Transaction without the prior written consent of the other party, which consent shall not be unreasonably withheld or delayed, and any purported assignment or transfer in violation of this provision shall be void and of no force and effect.
+The governing law and jurisdiction applicable to each Transaction and this GTC shall be determined according to paragraph 1 of the Schedule to this GTC.

+Notwithstanding Section 3(a) of the ETA, this GTC shall contain, along with all the other provisions of the ETA and any other applicable terms contained on this website, the entire agreement between the parties and supersede all prior oral or written communications or agreements relating to the subject matter.
+In the event of any conflict between the ETA and this GTC, this GTC shall prevail.

+Any party in default hereunder shall reimburse the other party, on demand, for actual, reasonable out-of-pocket expenses (and any interest thereon at the Interest Rate), including, without limitation, reasonable legal fees and expenses incurred by the other party during the occurrence and continuation of such default in connection with the enforcement of, or the preservation of its rights in respect of, a Transaction.

+Notices

-Any party in default hereunder shall reimburse the other party, on demand, for actual, reasonable out-of-pocket expenses (and any interest thereon at the Interest Rate), including, without limitation, reasonable legal fees and expenses incurred by the other party during the occurrence and continuation of such default in connection with the enforcement of, or the preservation of its rights in respect of, a Transaction.All notices in connection with a Transaction may be given between 9.00 a.m. and 4.00 p.m.
-(London time) on a Business Day by hand delivery (effective upon attempted delivery), overnight mail service (effective upon scheduled weekday delivery day), telex (effective upon receipt of answerback) or telefacsimile (effective upon receipt of evidence, including telefacsimile evidence, that telefacsimile was received), as specified or as may be subsequently designated by effective notice.
-If such notice is delivered after 4.00 p.m. on a Business Day, it will be deemed to be delivered on the next following Business Day.Taxes
+All notices in connection with a Transaction may be given between 9.00 a.m. and 4.00 p.m. on a Business Day by hand delivery (effective upon attempted delivery), overnight mail service (effective upon scheduled weekday delivery day), telex (effective upon receipt of answerback) or telefacsimile (effective upon receipt of evidence, including telefacsimile evidence, that telefacsimile was received), as specified or as may be subsequently designated by effective notice.
+If such notice is delivered after 4.00 p.m. on a Business Day, it will be deemed to be delivered on the next following Business Day.

+Amendment

+The provisions of this GTC may be amended from time to time by Enron without the consent of Counterparty.
+If Enron amends this GTC without the consent of Counterparty, it will notify Counterparty of the revised terms of the GTC on the website prior to Enron and Counterparty entering into any further Transactions and any such revised terms will be effective only in respect of Transactions which are entered into by the parties after such notice has been given.

+Taxes

 Payor Representations